omnivector-solutions/armasec/CONDUCT.rst

 Welcome
 =======
-Contributors and users of armasec come from folks from around the globe with a diverse set of skills, personalities, and experiences.
+Contributors and users of armasec are people who come from places around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
 When you're working with other contributors or users, we expect you